kapetan/repaint/README.md

 # Why?

-3 years ago [@devongovett](http://twitter.com/devongovett) made an april fool's joke with a [script](http://badassjs.com/post/20294238453/webkit-js-yes-it-has-finally-happened-browser) he created that could render HTML in the browser.
+Three years ago [@devongovett][wkjs] claimed that he had ported [WebKit to Javascript][wkjs].
 Obviously it was a hoax as it makes no sense to run a browser in a browser.

-But then in August I happened to run into a [post](http://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html) by [Matt Brubeck](http://limpet.net/mbrubeck/) who wanted to do a browser engine, and it got me thinking.
+But then in August I happened to run into a [post][toy] by [Matt Brubeck][brubeck] who wanted to do a browser engine, and it got me thinking.
 So I started working on this project around that time, and I now think it's ready to be judged by others.

 There are still a lot of functionalities missing, but it is able to render some basic HTML.
 Right now it only works in the browser, but might be made to run in a node environment with some modifications.

-# Installation

-	npm install repaint

-The module tries to follow the [CSS 2.1][css21] specification.

 # Examples